open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 - `OTEL_EXPORTER_OTLP_TRACE_PROTOCOL`
 - `OTEL_EXPORTER_OTLP_METRIC_PROTOCOL`

-SDKs are free to choose a default, if no configuration is provided.
+SDKs have an unspecified default, if no configuration is provided.

 ### Specifying headers via environment variables